Evolutionary implications of plant host interactions with a generalist pathogen

 Abstract

-It is widely believed that eco-evolutionary feedbacks arising from host-pathogen interactions shape the number and frequency of resistance ( R ) genotypes and the allelic polymorphism that they harbor.
-A subset of R genes exhibit unusually strong signatures of balancing selection, sometimes even existing as trans-specific polymorphism.
+It is widely believed that eco-evolutionary feedbacks arising from host-pathogen interactions shape the number and frequency of resistance ( R ) genotypes and their allelic polymorphism.
+A subset of R genes exhibit unusually strong signatures of balancing selection, sometimes even existing as a trans-specific polymorphism.
 Here, we explore the role of alternative hosts on R gene evolution through a simple model of two closely related host species that share a single generalist pathogen.
-We ask (i) how shared interactions determine the R gene repertoires and polymorphism in each host and (ii) under which circumstances trans-specific polymorphism is maintained.
-Our results indicate that interactions with a generalist pathogen are more likely to sustain polymorphism at a shared ancestral R gene compared to the maintenance of polymorphism at R genes private to each host.
-The former often translates into trans-specific resistance gene polymorphism.
-Further, we observe that increasing the relative proportion of a single host species favors fixation of private resistance in the less common host, as the pathogen tracks the more common host.
-Thus, our model sheds light on how R gene dynamics are shaped by interactions with a shared generalist pathogen and the pathogen's response to unequal host frequencies.
+We ask (i) how shared interactions determine the R gene repertoires and polymorphism in each host and (ii) under which circumstances (trans-specific) polymorphism is maintained.
+Our results indicate that interactions with a generalist pathogen are more likely to sustain polymorphism at a shared R gene compared to the maintenance of polymorphism at R genes private to each host.
+The former can translate into trans-specific resistance gene polymorphism.
+Further, we observe that increasing the relative proportion of a single host species favors fixation of private resistance in the less common host, which stays effective because the pathogen tracks the more common host.
+Our model thus sheds light on how R gene dynamics are shaped by interactions with a shared generalist pathogen and the pathogen’s response to alternative hosts.

 Article activity feed